Skip to content

 The Result:

-• In total, more than 40,000 masks have been made and freely distributed, helping communities in need remain safe and healthy.
+• In total, more than 41,247 masks were made and freely distributed to help communities in need remain safe and healthy.

 • 30 Public agencies & nonprofit care centers received free mask donations.